-- With the same intent as wing tanks, the summation of the attained index A should reflect effects caused by all watertight bulkheads and flooding boundaries within the damaged zone.
-It is not correct to assume damage only to the centreline and ignore changes in subdivision that would reflect lesser contributions. - In the forward and aft ends of the ship where the sectional breadth is less than the ship's breadth B, transverse damage penetration can extend beyond the centreline bulkhead.
-This application of the transverse extent of damage is consistent with the methodology to account for the localized statistics which are normalized on the greatest moulded breadth B rather than the local breadth. - Where longitudinal corrugated bulkheads are fitted in wing compartments or on the centreline, they may be treated as equivalent plane bulkheads provided the corrugation depth is of the same order as the stiffening structure.
-The same principle may also be applied to transverse corrugated bulkheads.
+1 With the same intent as wing tanks, the summation of the attained index A should reflect effects caused by all watertight bulkheads and flooding boundaries within the damaged zone.
+It is not correct to assume damage only to one half of the ship's breadth B and ignore changes in subdivision that would reflect lesser contributions.

+2 In the forward and aft ends of the ship where the sectional breadth is less than the ship's breadth B, transverse damage penetration can extend beyond the centreline bulkhead.
+This application of the transverse extent of damage is consistent with the methodology to account for the localized statistics which are normalized on the greatest moulded breadth B rather than the local breadth.